CamiloMz/Notes/Salesforce/Marketing_Cloud_Developer_Basics/01-Developer_tools.md

 * Most REST call are synchronous.

-* Timeout values are 120seconds for non-tracking operations and 300 seconds for tracking and data retrieve operations.
+* Timeout values are 120 seconds for non-tracking operations and 300 seconds for tracking and data retrieve operations.

 * The maximum payload of any calls is four megabytes.